NASA-ESA Mars Sample Return: 2018 to 2022

+In October 2020, the MSR Independent Review Board (IRB) released its report recommending overall that the MSR program proceed, then in November NASA responded to detailed IRB recommendations.
+The IRB noted that MSR would have eight first-time challenges, including the first launch from another planet, autonomous orbital rendezvous, and robotic sample handling with sealing to "break-the-chain".
+The IRB cautioned that the MAV will be unlike any previous launch vehicle, and experience shows that the smaller a launch vehicle, the more likely it is to end up heavier than designed.
+Referring to the unguided upper stage of the MAV, the IRB stated the importance of telemetry for critical events, "to allow useful reconstruction of a fault during second stage flight."
+The IRB indicated that the most probable mission cost would be $3.8 to $4.4B.
+As reported to the NAC-SC in April 2021, the Planetary Science Advisory Committee (PAC) was "very concerned about the high cost" of MSR, and wanted to be sure that astrobiology considerations would be included in plans for returned sample laboratories.

-Early in 2022 MSFC presented the guided-unguided MAV design for a 125 kg mass reduction and documented remaining challenges including aerodynamic complexities during the first stage burn and coast to altitude, a desire to locate hydrazine steering thrusters farther from the center of mass, and stage separation without tip-off rotation.
+Early in 2022 MSFC presented the guided-unguided MAV design for a 125 kg mass reduction, and documented remaining challenges including aerodynamic complexities during the first stage burn and coast to altitude, a desire to locate hydrazine steering thrusters farther from the center of mass, and stage separation without tip-off rotation.
 While stage separation and subsequent spin-up would be flight tested, the authors noted that it would be ideal to flight test an entire flight-like MAV, but there would be a large cost.

-In April 2022, the United States National Academies released the Planetary Science Decadal Survey report for 2023-2032, a review of plans and priorities for the upcoming ten years, after many committee meetings starting in 2020, with consideration of over 500 independently submitted white papers, more than 100 regarding Mars including comments on science and technology for sample return.
-The published document noted NASA's 2017 plan for a "focused and rapid" sample return campaign with essential participation from ESA, then recommended, "The highest scientific priority of NASA’s robotic exploration efforts this decade should be completion of Mars Sample Return as soon as is practicably possible."
+In April 2022, the United States National Academies released the Planetary Science Decadal Survey report for 2023-2032, a review of plans and priorities for the upcoming ten years - after many committee meetings starting in 2020, with consideration of over 500 independently submitted white papers, more than 100 regarding Mars, including comments on science and technology for sample return.
+The published document noted NASA's 2017 plan for a "focused and rapid" sample return campaign with essential participation from ESA, then recommended, "The highest scientific priority of NASA's robotic exploration efforts this decade should be completion of Mars Sample Return as soon as is practicably possible."
+Decadal white papers emphasized the importance of MSR for science, included a description of implementing MSR, and noted that the MAV has been underestimated despite needing flight performance beyond the state of the art for small rockets, needs a sustained development effort, and that technology development for a smaller MAV has the potential to reduce MSR mission cost.
+Decadal Survey committee meetings hosted numerous invited speakers, notably a presentation from the MSR IRB.